-History: Even in today's world of technology, doctors rely on a detailed history and physical exam more than any single test.
+History: Even in today's world of technology, doctors rely on a detailed medical history and physical exam more than any single test.

 - Where in the knee is your pain?

-- What does the pain feel like?
+- What does it feel like?

-- How long has the pain been present?
+- How long have you had the pain?

 - Has it happened before?